bokic/gitmaster/ROADMAP.md

 - [x] **Quick Terminal**: One-click button to launch the system terminal directly in the current project directory.
 - [ ] **Settings Portal**: Centralized configuration for UI preferences, Git credentials, and global behaviors.
 - [ ] **Enhanced Branch Management**: New commit history view optimized for branch-specific workflows.
+- [ ] **Conflict Resolution UI**: Implement a Conflict Resolution UI (likely a new widget or tool) to resolve line-by-line conflicts.
+- [ ] **Pull Conflict Resolution**: Add a conflict resolution workflow if the pull results in conflicts.

 ---